 The soluble portion of fiber:

 “Soluble” fiber refers to the fact that it dissolves in water (though it is not digested).
 By dissolving in water, the soluble fiber can absorb excess liquid in the colon, preventing the onset of diarrhea by adding necessary bulk to the stool.
 It also forms a thick gel to lubricate the bowel.
 This gel (as opposed to a watery liquid) serves to keep the GI muscles stretched gently around a full colon.
-The fiber offers those muscles something to easily “grip” during the peristaltic contractions, thus preventing the rapid transit time and explosive bowel movements associated with diarrhea.
-Diarrhea can be an early warning sign of a serious health condition.
-If your dog is suffering from watery stool diarrhea, it’s time for a visit to your vet.
+The fiber offers those muscles something to easily “grip” during the peristaltic contractions, thus preventing the rapid transit time and explosive bowel movements associated with occasional loose stools.
+Loose stools can be an early warning sign of a more serious health condition.

 The insoluble portion of fiber: